reddylokesh837/reddylokesh837/README.md

 Advanced AWS services like Lambda, Fargate, and EventBridge to create serverless architectures, as well as Kubernetes Operators for automating cloud-native applications at scale.

 👯 I’m looking to collaborate on:
-Open-source DevOps tools that improve automation and infrastructure management.
+Open-source DevSecOps tools that improve automation and infrastructure management.
 Always excited to contribute to full-stack projects using Django, Flask, and React! 😎

 🤔 I’m looking for help with:
 Exploring more in-depth SRE (Site Reliability Engineering) practices and ways to build highly resilient, fault-tolerant systems using cloud infrastructure.